Hauling Like A Brooligan

 Trailer:

-Background: 8th March 1995, met with BBC script editor Craig Dickson and producer Kevin Loader to discuss ideas for ‘a British X-Files for BBC2’.
-We developed a proposal for a returning series based on my novel Oktober and submitted to the BBC2 Controller for the next production cycle.
+Background: 8th March 1995, I met with BBC script editor Craig Dickson and producer Kevin Loader to discuss ideas for ‘a British X-Files for BBC2’.
+We developed a proposal for a returning series based on my novel Oktober and submitted it to the BBC2 Controller for the next production cycle.
 After a year of no response I had Kevin’s blessing to take it to ITV.
-Pitched it as a miniseries with the backing of Carnival’s Brian (Poirot) Eastman.
-ITV Drama Controller Nick Elliott was no fan of SF or fantasy but the rumour was that network drama head Jenny Reeks fished the script out of his waste bin and harangued him into commissioning it.
+Pitched it there as a miniseries with the backing of Carnival’s Brian (Poirot) Eastman.
+ITV Drama Controller Nick Elliott was no fan of SF or fantasy but the rumour is that network drama head Jenny Reeks fished the script out of his waste bin and harangued him into commissioning it.

 Production: Along the way I attached myself as director and waited to be challenged.
-At the outset I asked for (and got) Tompkinson for the lead, DP Bruce McGowan, and legendary stunt coordinator Peter Diamond.
+At the outset I asked for Tompkinson for the lead, DP Bruce McGowan, and legendary stunt coordinator Peter Diamond.
 Shooting began in October ‘97 for seven weeks with a budget of 2.5m.
-Bruce shot on Super 16 negative with a 16:9 frame.
+Bruce shot on Super 16 Eastman negative with a 16:9 frame.
 Locations: London, Broadstairs, Chamonix (Aiguille du MIdi), Geneva.

 Post Production: Digital workprint, negative cut to conform.
 Music by Alan Parker (formerly of Blue Mink).
 Sound mixed in stereo.
 Scanned from the negative in February 1998 to create two broadcast masters, a 4:3 and a 16:9.